 “It’s wonderful to be out of my mind again.”

-It’s no surprise that this delightful TV show – a huge influence on a young David Bowie, so it is said – bombed in 1960 and has scarcely been seen since.
-It was years ahead of its time with its offbeat humour and general strangeness.
 At times, it resembles some archetypal British Sixties comedy – Morgan: A Suitable Case for Treatment, Billy Liar, The Knack, even A Hard Day’s Night – yet the show preceded all of them by a few years.
-Comparisons have also been made to The Prisoner, interestingly, and there is a certain similarity in the bizarre courtroom episodes of both series.
-Notably, here Gurney is on trial for making a comedy show that is clever instead of funny – a nice self referential moment that carries on to the final episode, which is all about being the final episode, making verbal asides about how unsuccessful the show had been.
+Comparisons have also been made to The Prisoner, interestingly, and there is a certain similarity in the bizarre courtroom episodes that sit as the finale of both series.
+Notably, here Gurney is on trial for making a comedy show that is clever instead of funny – a nice self-referential moment that carries on to the final episode, which is all about being the final episode, making verbal asides about how unsuccessful the show had been.

-The world featured in this show is indeed a strange one – gloriously so.
+The world featured in this show is indeed a strange one – gloriously and charmingly so.
 You really owe it to yourself to pay it a visit.

 Help support The Reprobate: